Crain's Chicago Business: History

 From the start, it strove to build its reputation with enterprise reporting.
 "Rance loves scoops," former Crain's editor Dan Miller said.
 "And the 'scoops mentality' became immediately ingrained in the culture of the new reporters we brought in."

 However, one of those early scoops caused a firestorm that threatened to severely damage the new paper's reputation.
 In late July, Crain's learned through sources in the Chicago advertising community that Sears, Roebuck & Co. planned to drastically curtail its advertising.
 The banner story on August 7, with the headline "Sears slashes TV, print ad budgets," stated that cuts could reach the $100 million mark.
 The giant retailer angrily denied the report.
 "They called it preposterous," Yahn said.
 "As a result, we suffered credibility problems around town.
 From early August until mid-October, we kept trying to find a way to get it back."

 Then came the break that stunningly and permanently reversed Crain's fortunes.
 "A young Sears public relations man named Wiley Brooks came to see Rance on a job interview," Yahn said.
 "He wanted to be CCB managing editor [a slot that would open up according to plans when Dan Miller replaced Yahn as editor].
 Brooks told Rance that our earlier article about Sears's ad cuts was true, that he had the proof, and that there was to be a massive reorganization of the company."

-Brooks's proof was a voluminous, secret five-year plan referred to informally at Sears as the "Yellow Book."
+Brooks' proof was a voluminous, secret five-year plan referred to informally at Sears as the "Yellow Book."
 Brooks proceeded to leak the plan to Crain's in three sections.
 "Each one cost Crain's a lunch at Nick's Fishmarket [a pricey Chicago eatery]," Yahn said.
 "I still remember sprinting through the downtown streets with the first part of the book in a manila folder.
 Our whole reputation for accuracy was on the line."